platformio/platformio-docs/ide/visualstudio.rst

 IntelliSense Errors
 ^^^^^^^^^^^^^^^^^^^

-VS Studio does not allow to specify for project other toolchain which will be used by IntelliSense.
+VS Studio does not allow one to specify for project other toolchain which will be used by IntelliSense.
 In this case, IntelliSense does not understand GCC-specific definitions.